 Scudder takes Sarah under his wing.
 She regularly sleeps with very frightening men for money, but we’re assured that she’s really a sweet innocent under the hard exterior of a call girl.
 I can see Oliver Stone selling that kind of nonsense, but Robert Towne?
 Alexandra Paul’s Sunny is much more believable as a suicidal lost soul coming apart at the seams.
 She fronts a fantastic ‘happy’ act as the Party Girl to end all party girls.

 Scudder and Angel circle and snap and wave their oooxxxooo Guild cards in each other’s faces not once (by the Coliseum), not twice (in the Gaudí house) but three times, culminating in a (yawn) stand-off in a big dockside warehouse.
 Thugs put a gun to Sarah’s head, and Scudder counters by threatening to burn up all the cocaine.
 Off to one side is Chance, making his own threats.
 Four or five Sheriff’s deputies are hiding in the rafters.
-Gee, do you think anybody really thinks this situation will end in anything but a bloodbath?
+Gee, does anybody really think this situation can end in anything but a bloodbath?
 Do you think that the lawmen would put themselves in the middle of such a shootout, outnumbered and outflanked, for $285 dollars a week?
 How are they going to explain that a pimp and his gunman were ‘on their side?’
 Hal Ashby’s brilliant skills — coaxing the best out of actors in giddy, difficult-to-sustain stories — cannot do a thing with this surpassingly bad scene.

-8 Million then proceeds to an equally dumb coda scene, where Scudder and Sarah return to the one locale where they’re guaranteed to encounter the one person they fear the most.
+8 Million then proceeds to an equally dumb coda, where Scudder and Sarah return to the one locale where they’re guaranteed to encounter the one person they fear the most.
 Did someone think that staging a second shoot-out on a replica of Angels’ Flight was a great idea?
 I guess the scene might have some charm, if the movie were made by ambitious guys right out of film school, eager to have fun with show-off style tricks.
 What we’ve got are a lot of fine actors treading water in a movie that was Produced To Death.

-I don’t think it’s entirely fair to say that the guilt lies entirely with the producers.
+I don’t think it’s entirely fair to say that the fault lies entirely with the producers.
 Ashby entered into a deal where he shouldn’t have expected to be treated as anything but talent for hire.
 For whatever reason he allowed the show to be delayed by 14 weeks.
 Was that to nail down a script?
 One actor said it was never finished, and Ashby (reportedly) improvised much of it anyway.
 The producers always had a hard delivery date.
 When they deducted the delay time from the post-production, the fur flew and Ashby was shown the exit.
 This has always been the operative norm in the business.
 It doesn’t matter who the director is, the company is in charge.
 Corporations won’t allow most talent to make themselves irreplaceable.

 I watched 8 Million Ways to Die expecting to have some fun with favorite actors, and there is quite a bit of that.
 Alexandra Paul is a bright spot, and Bridges and Arquette work up some pretty good scenes.
 Unfortunately, Andy Garcia’s good efforts just come off as shapeless improvisations, aided by Bridges in less than top form.
 One of their confrontations ends up being more about Sno-Cones, than anything else.
 Angel Maldonado’s mannerisms, body language and affected gestures don’t come off well — Garcia looks high and dry, trying to make something out of a weak take on a Reagan-era drug dealer cliché already exhausted (and parodied) by Al Pacino.
 When Angel and his gang do a round-robin hug & kiss ritual before leaving for a major confrontation, it just plain looks overdone.
 I’m sorry that Hal Ashby’s career ended like this, with his work edited by others.
 It’s one of those ’80s disasters that gets chalked up to ‘The Nature of the Business.’